frigatebird-studio/tonfura-sdk/README.md

 The Tonfura SDK currently supports the following namespaces:

-- `core`: All commonly-used Provider methods and Tonfura Enhanced API methods
+- `core`: All commonly-used Ton's API methods
 - `transact`: All Tonfura Transaction API methods

 <a name="tonfura-settings"></a>